Cheap Menstrual Cups: Should you Buy Them?

-However, for ladies on a very limited budget, this can be too much money, especially considering that you see menstrual cups on Amazon or Ebay for $5-10, such as the Hengsong Cup or the Vida Cup.
+However, for people on a very limited budget, this can be too much money, especially considering that you see menstrual cups on Amazon or Ebay for $5-10, such as the Hengsong Cup, Aiwo, BodyBay Cup, the Day and Night Cup, Leasen Cup, OTBBA Cup, the SkinCo Cup, or the Vida Cup.
 But, are these cheap menstrual cups a good buy?
-Let’s talk about that here.
+Why would you spend $30 or more for something you can get for 10?
+Some of them are even as cheap as 2 for $10.
+Isn’t it crazy not to spend less money if it’s possible?
+Let’s answer those important questions about cheap menstrual cups here.

 Period Cup Product Reviews and Fit:

 The more expensive menstrual cups have been around a long time, which means that they have a lot of product reviews.
-In some cases, 500 or more.
-This gives you a very accurate portrayal of the strengths and weaknesses of that period cup.
+In some cases, 1000 or more.
+This gives you a very accurate portrayal of the strengths and weaknesses of that particular period cup.

 The cheap menstrual cups have only come onto the market very recently and have one of two problems:

-- Lots of review, but most are bought/faked (too over the top)
+- Lots of reviews, but most are bought/faked (too over the top).
+It’s usually pretty obvious which reviews are real, and which ones have been paid for.

 With the more expensive menstrual cups, you’ll get a complete set of instructions for insertion and removal, tips for cleaning and also a cloth storage bag.
 It’ll come in a nice box too.
 It’s entirely suitable for giving as a gift to somebody.